Wandalen/wTesting/README.md

 To get access to functionality of test package from test routine user must use first provided argument.

-#### Equalizers
+#### Assertions

-Equalizers are routines that are used in test routine to validate results of code execution.
+Assertions are routines that are used in test routine to validate results of code execution.

-List of mostly used equalizers:
+List of mostly used assertions:

 * identical - checks if two arguments are equal;
 * shouldBe - checks if result of provided expression is true;